tctien342/Dell-Inspiron-7591-Hackintosh/README.md

         - Update all kext to date
         - Update AppleALC with verb dumped from windows
         - No more panic in sleep
+        - Update to @n-d-k Opencore 0.5.6:
+            - Nice PickerUI for opencore
+            - Only inject SSDT and SMBIOS for macos => windows free
+        - Add PostInstall Script for bettery sleep
+        - Add HPET fix

     Status: Stable

 ### <strong>Important</strong>: